apmcleod/harmonic-inference/README.md

 ### Outputs
 The outputs are provided in four ways.

 1. Performance metrics (chord accuracy, key accuracy, etc.) are printed to the log.
 This is std out by default, but can be printed to a file instead with `--log logfile`.
 Note that this `logfile` path is relative to the `--output` directory.
+These metrics results can be averaged using `python test.py --average logfile`.
-2. `filename.tsv` is identical to the [`annotations.py` output format](#Output), with an additional `color_name` column, related to [writing these labels onto a score with color](#Writing-on-a-score).
+2. `filename.tsv` is identical to the [`annotations.py` output format](#Output), with an additional `color_name` column, used to [write these labels onto a score with color](#Writing-onto-a-Score).
+Green indicates that the label is entirely correct, red is entirely incorrect, and yellow is partially correct.
 3. `filename_results.tsv` contains one row per onset position in the score, with the columns `gt_key` (the correct key label), `gt_chord` (the correct chord label), `est_key` (the estimated key label), `est_chord` (the estimated chord label), and `duration` the duration (in whole notes) for which the given labels are valid.
 These are listed starting at the beginning of the piece, and duplicate labels are common.
 Here is an example:

 &nbsp; | gt_key | gt_chord | est_key | est_chord | duration